Just about every type of food has protein. Some have more than others. Whether you eat meat or not, you can get enough protein from your diet.

 Apart from protein, you might also want to think about what else you're getting from protein-rich foods.

-If you're trying to get more omega-3s, you might choose salmon or eggs that mention omega-3s on the label.
+If you're trying to get more omega-3s, you might choose salmon, tuna, or eggs enriched with omega-3s.

-If you need to get more fiber, you should look to beans, vegetables, nuts, and legumes.
+If you need to get more fiber, look to beans, vegetables, nuts, and legumes.

 Food and Nutrition Board, Institute of Medicine, National Academies: "Dietary Reference Intakes."